piqey/sbox-custodia/README.md

 ## Installation

 To include this in your project, create a [git submodule](https://git-scm.com/docs/git-submodule) in your repository.
-The command you issue in your git repository's root folder should look something like this: `git submodule add https://github.com/piqey/sbox-custodia code/Custodia/` (your capitalization of the letter "C" in "code" may vary).
+The command you issue in your git repository's root folder should look something like this: `git submodule add https://github.com/piqey/sbox-custodia/code/Custodia/` (your capitalization of the letter "C" in "code" may vary).
 After taking care of adding the submodule, it can later be updated via the use of the `git submodule update` command.

-Once you've taken care of that, the only required modification to make use of Custodia's features is that you derive your game class from `Custodia.Game` (and ensure that you are calling its base methods in your overrides).
+Once you've taken care of that, the only required modification to make use of Custodia's features is that you derive your Game subclass from `Custodia.Game` (and ensure that you are calling its base methods in your overrides).

 ## Guide